-- 3.4.1 Where there are grounds to suspect that a candidate has attempted to acquire information about the content of the examination in advance of it commencing, the RCP Assessment Unit must be notified immediately.
-After consultation with the senior examiner, the RCP Assessment Unit shall determine what action is necessary to safeguard the integrity of the exam. - 3.4.2 Where an invigilator suspects a candidate or candidates of infringing examination regulations they may speak to the candidate(s) involved, making clear what is causing concern, and reminding the candidate(s) of the relevant regulations and instructions. - 3.4.3 Invigilators are instructed to compile a written report of the examination for the RCP Assessment Unit, including any incidents of suspected misconduct. - 3.4.4 Invigilators are empowered to refuse to allow a candidate to continue with the examination on the grounds of misconduct. - 3.4.5 Where misconduct is suspected after the examination, including where an invigilator or other representative of the RCP Assessment Unit has grounds to suspect that a candidate has attempted to pass on information about the content of an examination to another candidate or other third party, they must notify the RCP Assessment Unit immediately.
-A written report of the incident shall be submitted to the RCP Assessment Unit within 3 working days.

-3.5 Reporting procedure for academic misconduct in clinical examinations

-3.5.1 Where there are grounds to suspect that a candidate has attempted to acquire information about the content of the examination in advance of it commencing, the RCP Assessment Unit must be notified immediately.
+3.4.1 Where there are grounds to suspect that a candidate has attempted to acquire information about the content of the examination in advance of it commencing, the RCP Assessment Unit must be notified immediately.
 After consultation with the senior examiner, the RCP Assessment Unit shall determine what action is necessary to safeguard the integrity of the exam.

-- 3.5.2 Where an examiner considers that a candidate is acting in a way contrary to the regulations at any point during their examination, they shall alert the chief examiner or chief invigilator as soon as possible.
-If necessary, and if in the view of the examiner the candidate's conduct is likely to endanger, distress or disrupt patients or any other individual(s), the examination may be suspended by the chief examiner.
-The candidate must be informed at the end of the examination that a written report of the incident shall be submitted to the RCP Assessment Unit within 3 working days. - 3.5.3 Where misconduct is suspected after the examination, including where an examiner or other representative of the RCP Assessment Unit has grounds to suspect that a candidate has attempted to pass on information about the content of an examination to another candidate or other third party, they must notify the RCP Assessment Unit immediately.
+- 3.4.2 Where an invigilator suspects a candidate or candidates of infringing examination regulations they may speak to the candidate(s) involved, making clear what is causing concern, and reminding the candidate(s) of the relevant regulations and instructions. - 3.5 Invigilators are instructed to compile a written report of the examination for the RCP Assessment Unit, including any incidents of suspected misconduct. - 3.6 Invigilators are empowered to refuse to allow a candidate to continue with the examination on the grounds of misconduct.
+For online knowledge-based assessments this will result in the candidate's access to the online software being disabled, effective immediately. - 3.7 Where misconduct is suspected after the examination, including where an invigilator or other representative of the RCP Assessment Unit has grounds to suspect that a candidate has attempted to pass on information about the content of an examination to another candidate or other third party, they must notify the RCP Assessment Unit immediately.
 A written report of the incident shall be submitted to the RCP Assessment Unit within 3 working days.

+3.8 Reporting procedure for academic misconduct in clinical examinations

+- 3.8.1 Where there are grounds to suspect that a candidate has attempted to acquire information about the content of the examination in advance of it commencing, the RCP Assessment Unit must be notified immediately.
+After consultation with the senior examiner, the RCP Assessment Unit shall determine what action is necessary to safeguard the integrity of the exam. - 3.8.2 Where an examiner considers that a candidate is acting in a way contrary to the regulations at any point during their examination, they shall alert the lead examiner or chief invigilator as soon as possible.
+If necessary, and if in the view of the examiner the candidate's conduct is likely to endanger, distress or disrupt patients or any other individual(s), their examination may be suspended by the lead examiner.
+The candidate must be informed at the end of the examination that a written report of the incident shall be submitted to the RCP Assessment Unit within 3 working days. - 3.8.3 Where misconduct is suspected after the examination, including where an examiner or other representative of the RCP Assessment Unit has grounds to suspect that a candidate has attempted to pass on information about the content of an examination to another candidate or other third party, they must notify the RCP Assessment Unit immediately.
+A written report of the incident shall be submitted to the RCP Assessment Unit within 3 working days.

-3.6 All other instances of misconduct
+3.9 All other instances of misconduct

-3.6.1 The person(s) identifying the misconduct shall prepare a written report on the alleged incident and send it with any supporting evidence to the RCP Assessment Unit as soon as possible.
+3.9.1 The person(s) identifying the misconduct shall prepare a written report on the alleged incident and send it with any supporting evidence to the RCP Assessment Unit as soon as possible.